yougotthisconf/yougotthis.io/content/library/2019/morality-ethics-caring-is-everything.md

 date: 2019-01-19
 people: ['sam-warner']
 descriptions:
-  - short: How do we be more ethical as developers?
+  - short: How do we prevent unethical technology spreading (and being made)?
   - full: In software development, caring is everything - and as the senior developers of tomorrow, we are should start the revolution.
 Are we the fix in the fight against guns-for-hire developers?
 How do we prevent unethical technology spreading (and being made)?
 vimeo: 666699647
 ---